tpalko/freshbeats-pi/README.md

 is `--skip_verification`, which controls whether the script will check the files for consistent IDv3 tagging, differences in file count and size since the last ingestion, and mismatched SHA1 sums since the last ingestion.
-If this is your first ingestion, probably `--skip_verification`.
+If this is your first ingestion, probably skip `--skip_verification`.
 This script is idempotent, so you can always come back and mess with your tags.

-**Connecting to the database?** `freshbeats.py` directly uses Django models and the web app's Django settings.
-Next stop, `webapp/config/settings_env.py`.
+**Connecting to the database?** `freshbeats.py` directly uses Django models and the web app's Django settings, so next stop is `webapp/config/settings_env.py`.
 You'll notice the database connection is driven by environment variables.
 In the `webapp` folder, copy `.env.example` to `.env` and edit your new `.env` file to fill in the `FRESHBEATS_DATABASE_*` variables.

-* single-node mode
-* containerized

 Also notice the two references to a music path: `web app .env's FRESHBEATS_MUSIC_PATH` and `freshbeats.py settings.cfg's MUSIC_PATH`.
 The web app value overrides the